 She has presented at international conferences on education and is a member of the New Zealand Council for Educational Research Pasifika Reference Group.

+She has been chair since July 2015 and her current term ends July 2018.
 She is a member of the Council's Human Resources and Remuneration Committee.

 Mr Mackay is Chief Executive of the Centre for Strategic Education Melbourne.
 He is the moderator of the annual International Summit on the Teaching Profession.
 He was the inaugural Chair of the Australian Institute for Teaching and School Leadership and Deputy Chair of the Australian Curriculum, Assessment and Reporting Authority and has held similar roles in the United States and United Kingdom.
 He has provided policy advice, consultancy and facilitation for government bodies and agencies, think tanks and leadership teams in Australia, Asia, Europe and North America.
 Mr Mackay is also Chair of the Global Education Leaders Partnership and adviser to OECD/CERI and is Chair of the National Institute for School Leadership, Washington DC.
 Mr Mackay is an Honorary Fellow in the Graduate School of Education at the University of Melbourne and Deputy Chair of the Australian Council for Educational Research.
 He is a Board Director of the Asia Education Foundation, the Foundation for Young Australians and Teach for Australia.
 Mr Mackay is Deputy Chancellor of Swinburne University, Melbourne.

+He has been deputy chair since July 2015 and his current term ends July 2018.
 He is the Chair of the Council's Human Resources and Remuneration Committee.

 Ms Amos is the Deputy Principal at Hobsonville Point Secondary School.
 She brings strong expertise in information communications technology (ICT) and has been a member of the PPTA’s ICT advisory committee.
 She has been Director E-Learning at Epsom Girls Grammar School and ICT in English Forum Facilitator for Cognition Consulting.
 She is on the NZQA Brainstorming Group – technology and education, an AUT Edge Work – Educational Futures Network team member, on the Network for Learning Reference Board and on the National Aspiring Principal Programme.
 She also sits on the Board of NetSafe and was the New Zealand Teachers Council Secondary Teacher Representative.
 She has also been involved in the NZQA Digital Assessment/Future State Programme, and the 21st Century Learning Reference Group.

+She has been a member since July 2015 and her current term ends June 2020.
 She is the Convenor of the Council's Compaints Assessment Committee.

 Of Ngāi Tahu descent Mr Heath has been Principal of Renwick School since 2008.
 He has worked as a teacher, deputy principal and principal.
 Mr Heath is a member of the Ministerial Regional Cross-Sector Forum and member of Investing in Educational Success – Blenheim Community of Schools Working Group.
 Mr Heath has also been Chair of Mistletoe Bay Trust, Lead Principal for Marlborough e-Learning Project and Eco Schools, the President of the Marlborough Principals Association and an establishment member of the Ministry of Education’s Principals Reference Group.
 In 2012, Mr Heath was one of four school principals awarded a Woolf Fisher Principals Fellowship to complete a course of study at Harvard University School of Educational Leadership.

+He has been a member since July 2015 and his current term ends June 2019.
 He is a member of the New Zealand Teachers Disciplinary Tribunal.

 Ms Lessels has 30 years’ experience in the education sector.
 Of Tūhoe, Ngāti Awa, Te Arawa, Ngāti Tūwharetoa descent she has taught at primary and secondary levels and in Māori and English.
 She is currently on the Principals Council of NZEI representing Te Rohe o te Waiariki.
 She is active in Ngā Kura ā Iwi o Aotearoa, holding roles in governance and strategic planning.
 She was a member of the board that transitioned Kawerau North school to a Māori medium kura, Te Whata Tau o Putauaki, and she became the founding principal in 2012.
 Ms Lessels is a mentor principal and a member of several professional principals’ associations.

+She has been a member since July 2015 and her current term ends June 2020.
 She is a member of the Council's Risk, Audit and Finance Committee and the Māori Medium Advisory Group.

 Michael Rondel will bring demonstrated commercial and business expertise and strengthen the Board’s capability around financial governance.
 He will also bring a South Island perspective, currently limited on the Board.
 Mr Rondel leads the Audit division at BDO Christchurch and has a particular focus on the education sector.
 He has undertaken a number of statutory appointment roles at schools on behalf of the Ministry of Education as well as providing advisory services to Boards of Trustees.
 Mr Rondel has significant governance experience and is involved on a range of boards and committees, including several in the chair role.
 He is an approved training provider with the NZ Schools Trustee Association.